morphed

 Prompt: "Anime character in futuristic city, flying vehicles in background, holographic advertisements in Japanese and English text, night scene with neon signs, Akira-inspired aesthetic, bold linework, fisheye lens perspective"

 Specifying "fisheye lens perspective" creates the distorted, immersive viewpoint that cyberpunk art uses to convey overwhelming urban scale.
+The Akira reference is one of the strongest cyberpunk anchors available because the model has extensive training data for this aesthetic.

-Action Figure and Toy Photography
+Action Figure and Toy Photography Prompts

 Prompt: "Action figure of anime character on rocky terrain diorama, dramatic low-angle shot, soft studio lighting with rim light separating figure from background, toy photography style, sharp focus on figure, miniature scale visible"

 Low angles make figures look heroic.
 "Miniature scale visible" ensures the image reads as a toy photo rather than a full-size character.
+This is the single detail that separates toy photography from regular character illustration.

 Prompt: "Vinyl designer toy figure on gradient background, soft diffused key light from upper left, clean product-style shot, collectible toy photography, sharp details on sculpt, glossy surface reflections"

-Prompt: "Action figures in battle pose on urban diorama base, dramatic lighting with colored gels — warm orange from left and cool blue from right, dust and debris effects, dynamic composition, toy photography for social media"
+Prompt: "Action figures in battle pose on urban diorama base, dramatic lighting with colored gels, warm orange from left and cool blue from right, dust and debris effects, dynamic composition, toy photography for social media"

 Chibi and cute anime styles feature oversized heads, simplified features, and an adorable, approachable aesthetic.
+These translate well to stickers, profile pictures, and merchandise.

 Prompt: "Chibi anime character with big eyes and small body, holding a giant cupcake, pastel pink and cream background, kawaii style, soft rounded shapes, cute and cheerful, clean vector-like illustration"

 "Clean vector-like illustration" pushes toward the graphic, clean-edged chibi style rather than painterly rendering.
+This produces output suited for digital stickers and print merchandise.

 Prompt: "Cute anime animal mascot character, fluffy texture, holding a heart, pastel rainbow color palette, sticker-style illustration, simple and charming, flat design with subtle shadows"